MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 On the **Configurations** page, you can configure the mapping of columns and values across your different providers.
 Each of the configurations above map to a corresponding Microsoft Dataverse mapping table that will preserve mappings so they can be used in various provider integrations.

-The mappings listed below are transactional mappings that don't need to be configured.
+The following mappings are transactional mappings that don't need to be configured.
 The transactional mappings are view-only.

 - Orders
 - Order Products